MCPA

-MCPA (2-methyl-4-chlorophenoxyacetic acid) is a powerful, selective, widely used phenoxy herbicide.
-The pure compound is a brown-colored powder.
-MCPA has been extensively used in agriculture to control broad-leaf weeds as a growth regulator primarily in pasture and cereal crop fields since 1945.
+MCPA (2-methyl-4-chlorophenoxyacetic acid) is a widely used phenoxy herbicide introduced in 1945.
+It selectively controls broad-leaf weeds in pasture and cereal crops.
 The mode of action of MCPA is as an auxin, which are growth hormones that naturally exist in plants.
-Overdose application of MCPA acts as an herbicide and results in abnormal growth.

 History

 In 1936 investigations began at ICIs Jealott's Hill research center into the effects of auxins on plant growth looking specifically for a way to kill weeds without harming crops such as wheat and oats.
 William Templeman found that when indole-3-acetic acid (IAA), the naturally occurring auxin, was used at high concentrations, it could stop plant growth.
 In 1940, he published his finding that IAA killed broadleaf plants within a cereal field.

 Templeman and the ICI group were searching for compounds with similar or greater selective activity than IAA or 1-naphthaleneacetic acid in inhibiting the growth of weeds while not adversely affecting the growth of cereal crops.
 They synthesized MCPA from the corresponding phenol by exposing it to chloroacetic acid and dilute base in a straightforward substitution reaction: